redwoodjs/redwood/docs/docs/services.md

 })
 ```

-passes it to the Memcached client library, wrapping the Redwood logger call in another function, which is the format expected by the MemJS library.
-This is used to report errors from MemJS.
+passes it to the `MemcachedClient` initializer, which passes it on to the MemJS library underneath so that it (MemJS) can report errors. `memJsFormattedLogger` just wraps the Redwood logger call in another function, which is the format expected by the MemJS library.

-The second usage of the logger arugment:
+The second usage of the logger argument:

 ```js
 export const { cache, cacheFindMany } = createCache(client, {